mxmlkzdh/snowmint/README.md

 The SnowMint server accepts the following optional command line arguments:

-`--address` The address for the server to bind to (default: localhost)
+`--address` The address for the server to bind to (default: 0.0.0.0)

 `--port` The port for the server to bind to (default: 8080)